egalion/briesaed/wholecourseBRIE.md

 *1945 - Oct*: Communist members amounted to 400 000 (from only 14 000 a year ago).

 *1945*: Only civil marriage became legally binding.
-Church marriage relegated simply to ritual.
-Religious classes removed from schools.
+Church marriage was relegated simply to ritual.
+Religious classes were removed from schools.

-*1945 - Jan*: Nikola Petkov became the new leader of the Agrarian Union (member of the Fatherland Front).
+*1945 - Jan*: Nikola Petkov became the new leader of the Agrarian Union (member party of the Fatherland Front).
 The old leader - G.M.
 Dimitrov was arrested later in April, but managed to escape in May and to hide in the American embassy.

 *1945 - 22 Feb*: The Bulgarian Church was granted independent status by the Patriarchate of Constantinople.